bruggor10/SynthEdge/README.md

 Machine Learning tool for creative music applications.
 Inspired by WEKINATOR (https://github.com/fiebrink1/wekinator), but written in Python and on a more modern tech stack

 ## under development
-This is an initial release.
+This is an initial commit.
 The project is still under development.
 Current functionality:
 - OSC Input and output
 - save and load training data
 - train and predict with the following models: